 One way in which this information is collected is through the use of ‘cookies’.
 A cookie is a small text file that a website can send to your internet browser which may then be stored on your computer’s hard drive.

-Workman do not use this information to target advertisements and we do not pass any data to third parties.
+Workman does not use this information to target advertisements and we do not pass any data to third parties.

 Our website will function without GA cookies, so if you would prefer them not to be used, you can click the tab ‘Privacy Notice’ and turn off all analytics.
-Alternatively, you can find out how to disable GA cookies in your browser at About Cookies (http://www.aboutcookies.org).
+Alternatively, you can find out how to disable GA cookies in your browser at the About Cookies website.

 |cookielawinfo-checkbox-analytics||This cookies is set by GDPR Cookie Consent WordPress Plugin.
 The cookie is used to remember the user consent for the cookies under the category “Analytics”.|